 Following the recently concluded World Council of Churches' International Ecumenical Peace Convocation held in Kingston, Jamaica, United Church News asked Susan Brooks Thistlethwaite to reflect on the history, progress and potential future of the Just Peace movement.
 In 1986, Thistlethwaite edited the book, "A Just Peace Church," which challenged the United Church of Christ and its ecumenical partners to adopt the Just Peace paradigm as a core theological grounding.
-In this two-part series, Thistlethwaite will first recount the activities of the Just Peace movement over the last 25 years and then position the paradigm in a post 9/11 world.
+In this three-part series, Thistlethwaite will first recount the activities of the Just Peace movement over the last 25 years and then position the paradigm in a post 9/11 world.

 "Courage in the struggle for justice and peace" is one of the powerful affirmations in the United Church of Christ Statement of Faith.
 It is central to the identity of our church.
 It is one of our most ardent prayers and richest blessings.
 To be part of the United Church of Christ is to be part of the struggle for justice and peace.